utkuturk/oldwebsite/index.md

 - 📫 How to reach me: [utku.turk@boun.edu.tr]
 - 🏳️‍🌈 Pronouns: he/him

 I am Utku Türk.
 I am an MA student in [the Department of Linguistics][dept], [Boğaziçi University][uni] under the supervision of [Pavel Logačev][pavel].
 I mainly work in agreement attraction in Turkish.
 Currently, I focus on the effects of response bias in agreement attraction and whether or not everyone is affected uniformly by the bias-related manipulations.
+You can check my **work-in-progress** [manuscript here][manu].

 You can also check my [CV][cv] and [Google Scholar][gsoc]!

 In my department, I also work as a Research/Teaching assistant.
 My responsibilities include TA'ing classes, working in projects within the department, and help the department in administrative issues.